-Pork is a meat that can always benefit from a good marinade.
-It has a mild taste, and, similar to chicken, is somewhat of a blank slate for any type flavor profile, from sweet to spicy, using ingredients like citrus, chilies, and even beer.
-Pork can take on the character of the cuisines of the Caribbean, Asia, and South America, or become a simple weeknight meal offering subtle flavors from a marinade of vinegar and mustard.
+Because pork has a mild taste and, similar to chicken, is something of a blank slate for any type of flavor profile, it is a meat that can benefit from a good marinade.
+Pork can take on the character of the cuisines of the Caribbean, Asia, and South America, or become a simple weeknight meal with subtle flavors from a marinade of vinegar and mustard.

 01 of 10